 At St Chad's, we strive to make maths fun, engaging and interesting for all children.
 We follow White Rose Maths as a scheme of learning which provides opportunities for the children to be come fluent in the fundamentals of mathematics, to reason mathematically in a range of situations and to develop skills in problem solving.
 In every maths lesson our children have the opportunity to develop their fluency, problem solving and reasoning skills.
 We do this through the concrete, pictorial and abstract approach.
 This means our children get to see and do the maths using concrete resources.
 They then move onto doing this through pictures and drawings.
 When they are confident they move onto more abstract work.

-All children at St Chad’s take part a fifteen minute ‘mental maths’ session daily.
 At St Chad’s we recognise the importance of quick maths and aim for all of our children to become fluent mathematicians.
-During this time, they count, ask questions, answer questions and look for patterns.
+All children in Key Stage 1 take part a fifteen minute ‘mental maths’ session daily.
+During this time they count, ask questions, answer questions and look for patterns.